tanpinxi/Orbital2020/README.md

 We will also have a user-facing control panel to view usage statistics, ensuring that it is simple to use.

 ### User Stories:
-Gaby has a problem focusing on work when she uses her computer as she often ends up going down the Youtube rabbit hole, neglecting her assignments.
-She realises that she has this issue of self-discipline, but isn't sure where to start.
-For a first step, she decides to keep track of the time she spends on Youtube and how much she toggles back and forth between the site and her assignments.
-She also realises that she uses Facebook when procrastinating.
-Hence, she finds Focus, which is a simple browser plugin that tracks the amount of time she spends on websites flagged by her.
-She selects Youtube and Facebook as her "flagged" websites, and at the end of each day, she goes to the analytics dashboard to get a sense of how much time she spends on each website.
-After seeing that she spends a whopping 4 hours on Youtube and 3 hours on Facebook instead of studying, she decides to make a conscious effort to decrease her usage.
-Hence, the analytics dashboard has visually displayed the amount of time she has spent on random websites when she could have been focusing on her work.
+Gaby has a problem focusing on work when she uses her computer and realises that she has this issue of self-discipline.
+For a first step, she decides to keep track of the time she spends on various websites.
+Hence, she finds Focus and selects Youtube and Facebook as her "flagged" websites, and at the end of each day, she goes to the analytics dashboard to get a sense of how much time she spends on each website.
+After seeing that she spends a whopping 4 hours on Youtube, she decides to make a conscious effort to decrease her usage.

 ### Execution: